kliang96/PSPO1-practice/README.md

 ## 🎯 About This Project

 This React TypeScript application simulates the PSPO exam environment and provides an effective study tool for Scrum Product Owner certification.
-The app includes 168 carefully crafted questions across 8 key topic areas, following the official PSPO exam format and timing.
+The app includes **181 carefully crafted questions** across **9 key topic areas**, following the official PSPO exam format and timing.

 ## ✨ Key Features